RyanXinOne/UoMBbEn/README.md

 + Open embed pdf in browser directly.
 + Jump to in-page hash anchor directly.

+## Popup Window (Configuration Page)
++ User configuration can be imported/exported for migration easily.

 ## Accessibility
 + Sync layout and configuration with your browser account automatically.
 + Auto update with long-term support.